 Independence currently holds interests in one exploration project in central British Columbia and several projects in the Yukon Territory.
 With the exception of the British Columbia project, the projects are at an early stage of exploration and evaluation, and no resources have been identified.
-Mr. David Gale, P. Geo, Senior Geologist, the Company's Qualified Person, as defined by National Instrument ("NI") 43-101, for the Company's mineral projects, has reviewed the technical information in this MD&A.
+Ms. Kendra Johnston, P. Geo, President, is the Company's Qualified Person, as defined by National Instrument ("NI") 43-101, for the Company's mineral projects, has reviewed the technical information in this MD&A.

-MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS, FORM 51-502F1 For the year ended December 31, 2016
+MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS, FORM 51-502F1 For the year ended December 31, 2017